callum-oakley/jsq/tutorial.md

 fields.

 ```
-jsq -jJ '{ const a = $[0]; return { message: a.commit.message, name: a.commit.committer.name } }'
+jsq -jJ 'const a = $[0]; ({ message: a.commit.message, name: a.commit.committer.name })'
 ```

 We assign `$[0]` to a variable and then use that variable to construct a new object with only the fields we care about.
-Note that we're using two statements here, so just like in a JavaScript arrow function, we need to wrap the body in braces and use an explicit `return` statement.
+(Note that we have to wrap the object literal in parentheses, so as not to have it be confused with a block statement.)

 Now let's get the rest of the commits by applying the same transformation to every commit with `map`.